cello

 Here are some "Action Studies" to help teach the motions described in this article.
 In case you are not familiar with the term "Action Study", it was coined by violin Pedagogue Paul Rolland who taught at the University of Illinois in the 1950s and 60s.
 The idea of these action studies is to have an individual motion that can be practiced separately, enabling the student to focus on loose technique and freedom in the active motions.
 This is where technique becomes kind of fascinating for me.

-When I began to teach these action studies I discovered some very revealing issues in my students.
-The first thing I discovered is that any tension issues become immediately apparent.
+When I began to teach these action studies I discovered some revealing issues in my students.
+The first thing I discovered is that tension issues are often apparent.
 If tension is present, the motions become restricted.
 For example, if my shoulder is tight, the whole arm motion becomes restricted.

 What I also discovered is that cellists with tension try to control the motions instead of using momentum.
 If there is any concept I'd like for you to remember in regards to cello technique it is momentum.
 Think over and over while you practice: momentum, momentum, momentum!
 When you wake up in the morning, the first thing to come to your mind should be, "momentum"!

-Cellists with tension do not use momentum when they play.
+Cellists with excessive tension do not use momentum when they play.

 Think of any sport.
 When professional basketball players throw a free throw they use momentum; they don't control the motion all the way through.
 How about a pitcher in baseball or a soccer playing kicking a goal?
 They get the motion started and they use momentum to their advantage.
 How about when you walk?
 Do you control the movements with tension or do you use momentum?
 It would be kind of funny to see someone walking not using momentum.
 I bet all of you use momentum when you walk.
 Motions on the cello shouldn't be any different than the examples cited above.